Image

 DeHavilland Canada (Bombardier) DHC-8

 While DeHavilland Canada was already building the fifty seat Dash 7, this four engined turboprop aircraft was considered not suitable for the emerging commuter market in the early 1980s.
 Hence the Dash 7 was transformed into the twin Dash 8.
-The basic configuration - with high mounted wings, a T-tail and long main landing gear legs retracting in the engine nacelles - was retained.
-The cockpit windows are different though and look much like those on the Canadair Challenger, Canadair Regional Jets and Bombardier Global series.
+The basic configuration - with high mounted wings, a T-tail with triangular dorsal fin and long main landing gear legs retracting in the engine nacelles (but rearward) - was retained.
+The four cockpit windows are different though and look much like those on the Canadair Challenger, Canadair Regional Jets and Bombardier Global series.
 All-in all based on these points the aircraft is quite easy to recognise.

-The nose of the DHC-8 is rather pointed and has four cockpit windows.
+The streamlined nose of the DHC-8 is rather pointed and has four cockpit windows.
+It is quite different from the DHC-7.

-The long main landing gear of the Dash 8 retracks backward in the engine nacelles.
+The long main landing gears of the DHC-8 retract rearward in the engine nacelles.

 Different versions